Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Thailand has many small restaurants where to enjoy more-less authentic Thai food, those restaurants are cheap enough at about 2$ for a pad thai and 3/4$ for a curry.
 Restaurants might be very slow in serving you (even one hour), so think twice if stopping for lunch if you still have a long way to go.
 Restaurants outside the main tourist center close pretty early, about 5 to 6 pm.

-The best friend of the bike tourer cycling in Thailand is the convenience store, 7Eleven, FamilyMart, and other local chains.
+The best friends of the bike tourer cycling in Thailand are the convenience store, 7Eleven, FamilyMart, and other local chains.
 Even if not certainly the healthiest, convenience store food in Thailand is cheap and fast to get and consume.
 They have microwaves and hot water for noodles, some convenience stores also have toilets and tap water.

-Thailand also has good western-style supermarkets in the major towns, often well-stocked in international food basics.
+Thailand also has good Western-style supermarkets in the major towns, often well-stocked with international food basics.

 bicycle touring southern thailand

-There’s a main highway, the 41, that traverse southern Thailand from the Malaysian border to Bangkok.
-The detour towards the west coast (Krabi, Phuket) is on highway 4.
+There’s a main highway, the 41, that traverses southern Thailand from the Malaysian border to Bangkok.
+The detour towards the west coast (Krabi, Phuket) is on Highway 4.

 Both these roads can be easily and safely cycled, although they are certainly not the most pleasant in the world.

-They are mostly two-lanes separated by a guard-rail and flanked by a very wide side-shoulder, wide enough to cycle safely even if the nearby cars will pass at speed.
+They are mostly two lanes separated by a guardrail and flanked by a very wide side shoulder, wide enough to cycle safely even if the nearby cars pass at speed.

 From Surat Thani, you can catch the ferries to two of the most famous Thai islands, Koh Phangan and Koh Samui.